PayPal Prepaid Card Savings account review

 - Quick access to funds.
 Withdraw money from your savings account at any time by transferring money to your PayPal Prepaid Mastercard.

 - No minimum balance.
-You’re not required to keep a certain amount of money in your PayPal Prepaid Card Savings account.
+You’re not required to keep a specific amount of money in your PayPal Prepaid Card Savings account.

 - Early direct deposits.
 Receive direct deposits up to two days faster than you would with a traditional savings account.